-Figure 25.
+Figure 27.
 Block Diagram for the MSPI Master Module

-- 1/2/4/8-bit SPI interface
+- 1/2/4/8/16-bit SPI interface

 - Support for DCX signal for displays

 - XiP supported

 - DMA with peripheral-to-memory and peripheral-to-peripheral support

 - Command Queue Support

 - Up to 96 MHz clock in SDR mode; up to 48 MHz clock in DDR mode

 - All four SPI CPOL/CPHA modes

-The Apollo4 Blue SoC includes two Multi-bit SPI (MSPI) modules, MSPI0 and MSPI2, which can be used to connect to external memory devices or displays.
-Each MSPI supports operation up to 96 MHz, depending on the MSPI mode or instance, and can transfer in serial, dual, quad, and octal data widths.
+The Apollo4 Blue Lite SoC includes three Multi-bit SPI (MSPI) modules which can be used to connect to external memory devices or displays.
+Each MSPI instance supports DQS DDR in Octal width, and non-DQS SDR or DDR in Octal, Quad, Dual or Serial data widths.
+In addition MSPI0 supports non-DQS or DQS DDR in HexSPI (16-bit) width.